British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 77. The Speaker or Deputy Speaker, styled the Honourable, must act as a neutral presiding officer at all sittings of the Legislative Assembly.
 78. The presiding officer at a sitting of the Legislative Assembly must maintain order and decorum, remain neutral, and make rulings on points of order and questions of privilege at the sitting.
-79. The Legislative Assembly is not competent to conduct business, except to adjourn, unless 4 members, including the Premier but not including the presiding officer, are present.
+79. The Legislative Assembly is not competent to conduct business, except to adjourn, unless at least one half of the total members but no fewer than 4 members, including the Premier but not including the presiding officer, are present.
 80. At all sittings of the Legislative Assembly, each member of Legislative Assembly and the Premier is entitled to cast one vote in the affirmative, in the negative, or in abstention in respect of each business put to a vote at that sitting.
 81. The presiding officer at a sitting of the Legislative Assembly is not eligible to cast a vote in respect of any business put to a vote at that sitting.
-82. The Legislative Assembly must sit at least once every 30 days; if it fails to do so, the Lieutenant Governor may dissolve the Legislative Assembly and call for a general election.
+82. The Lieutenant Governor may dissolve the Legislative Assembly and call for a general election.

      ## Special Sittings of Legislature

 83. A special sitting may be called by the Speaker or the Premier.
 84. At a special sitting, the Legislative Assembly may only consider the matter for which the special sitting was called for.
-85. A special sitting called to continue the Legislative Assembly must provide the public with the opportunity to speak before the Legislative Assembly.
+85. [Repealed 2024-07-16]
 86. A special sitting called to amend the _Constitution Act_ must provide the public with the opportunity to speak before the Legislative Assembly.
 87. A special sitting called to review a public welfare emergency, a public order emergency, or a war emergency must provide the Premier with the opportunity to speak before the Legislative Assembly.
-88. The Legislative Assembly may only be continued in time of real or apprehended war, invasion or insurrection; and the duration of the continuance must be specified in the number of days, not to exceed 30 days in any one term.
+88. [Repealed 2024-07-16]
 89. A special sitting called to remove an official from office must provide the official with the opportunity to speak before the Legislative Assembly.
 90. An official means